London dog owners encouraged to use rail services with new guide

 • Banstead – There’s an abundance of sprawling countryside to explore, and dogs are allowed in the picturesque, organic Lavender Farm and fields, provided they are kept on leads.

-• Brighton – One of the popular and largest towns on the South Coast offers dog friendly walks along the shoreline, in West Brighton (the beach by the Peace Statue and Meeting Place Café, extending east to the large groyne with the life-ring), and East Brighton (from south of the Volks Railway Aquarium Station, stretching east all the way to the Marina wall).
+• – One of the popular and largest towns on the South Coast offers dog friendly walks along the shoreline, in West Brighton (the beach by the Peace Statue and Meeting Place Café, extending east to the large groyne with the life-ring), and East Brighton (from south of the Volks Railway Aquarium Station, stretching east all the way to the Marina wall).

 • Chichester (West Wittering) – Set amidst stunning natural scenery, dogs are permitted beyond the Blue Flag bathing zone, between groynes 14a to 18, aligning with the area in front of the beach huts.
 This offers an extensive stretch of beach available for dogs to roam freely outside of the designated zone.

-• – Another splendid location features a stunning lavender field, and similar to Banstead, dogs are permitted throughout the farm provided they are on leashes.
+• Hitchin – Another splendid location features a stunning lavender field, and similar to Banstead, dogs are permitted throughout the farm provided they are on leashes.
 Additionally, Hitchin boasts a dedicated dog park, creating an ideal environment for dogs to roam freely.

-• Hove – Ideal for those who enjoy tranquil walks along the shore, Hove offers an array of dog-friendly beaches, along with areas in West and East Brighton.
+• Hove – Ideal for those who enjoy tranquil walks along the shore, offers an array of dog-friendly beaches, along with areas in West and East Brighton.
 These areas include West Hove (from beach hut 457 in front of Hove Lagoon, eastward to beach hut 376), Central Hove (from beach hut 212 south of the bowling greens, eastward to beach hut 153), East Hove (the beach directly in front and to the east of Hove Lawns Café).

 • Eastbourne – Perfect for families.
 This beautiful and tranquil resort town offers numerous opportunities for dog walking and delightful beach outings.
 Recommended spots for visits with your canine companions include Holywell and Falling Sand beaches.